goldchains/COMS2001-Assignment/hw0/README.md

 char word[] = "student"
 printf("I am a %s doing COMS%d",word,val2);
 ```
-The format options presented above are string (%s) and signed integer (%d).
-We have listed seveal good tutorial and reference sites for C at http://www.cs.wits.ac.za/~dmitry/coms2001/resources.html
-You should consult those for techniques such as file handling.
+The formatting options presented above are string (%s) and signed integer (%d).
+We have listed seveal good tutorial and reference sites for C at http://www.cs.wits.ac.za/~dmitry/coms2001/resources.html that you should consult for techniques such as file handling.

 ### 3.3 Executables and addresses
 Now that you have dusted off your C skills and got familiarity with some of the tools, we want you to understand what is really inside of a running program and what the operating system needs to deal with.
 Load up your wc executable in gdb with a single input file command line argument, set a breakpoint at wc, and run to there.
 Take a look at the stack using where or backtrace (bt).
 While you are looking through gdb, think about the following questions and put your answers in the file gdb.txt. • What is the value of infile? (hint: print infile)